Malcolm David Kelley

 Malcolm David Kelley (born May 12, 1992), sometimes credited as just Malcolm Kelley, is an American actor, rapper, and singer best known for portraying the character Walt Lloyd on the ABC series Lost and as one half of the pop duo MKTO.

 Career

+Kelley performing with MKTO in 2016.

 Acting

 Kelley's first major acting role was in the 2002 film Antwone Fisher, in which he played the title character as a child.
 Prior to this, he appeared in several small television roles in programs such as Malcolm in the Middle and Judging Amy.
 His next film role was You Got Served, in which he was cast in the supporting role of Lil' Saint.

 In 2004, he was cast to play Walt in the TV show Lost.
 A regular cast member in the show's first season (2004–2005), he appeared only occasionally thereafter due to a dramatic growth spurt.
 He returned for an appearance in "Through the Looking Glass", Lost's third season finale, and twice more in the fourth season, with the episodes "Meet Kevin Johnson" and "There's No Place Like Home", and reprised his role in the fifth season with the episode "The Life and Death of Jeremy Bentham".
 He reprised the role of Walt a final time in the Season 6 DVD box set mini-episode "The New Man in Charge".

 Following his departure from the main cast of Lost, Kelley appeared in several television roles, including the recurring character of Benjamin Cooley on Saving Grace.

 In 2010, he appeared in the lead role of Finn on the TeenNick program Gigantic.
 The show was canceled after one season in 2011.

 In 2014, he appeared in a guest role as himself and Tony Oller on The Thundermans as MKTO.

 In 2017, he played Black in the film True to the Game and Michael Clark in Detroit.